sunnymendapara7/sales-process-automation/README.md

 This project automates the sales outreach process for a T-shirt manufacturing business targeting IT companies in Ahmedabad.
 The system is designed to scrape leads, generate personalized emails, send them via SMTP, track engagement, and categorize leads using analytics—all with one command.

 You will be able to:
-- Scrape business leads from Google Maps based on your target Ideal Customer Profile (ICP).
+- Scrape business leads from Linkedin based on target Ideal Customer Profile (ICP).
 - Extract relevant contact data including emails by visiting each company website.
 - Generate personalized email templates for outreach.
 - Automate the sending of emails in batches to avoid spam filters.